John Cobin: 2019 Reñaca shooting

-On November 10, 2019 he opened fire on Chilean demonstrators in Reñaca, Chile, wounding Luis Jesús Ahumada Villegas, a 33-year old father, in the leg.
+On November 10, 2019 he opened fire on Chilean demonstrators in Reñaca, Chile, wounding Luis Jesús Ahumada Villegas, a 33-year old protestor, in the leg.
 After this, he recorded a YouTube video, confessing to the crime and claiming that he acted in "self-defense".
 Due to this, he was convicted of attempted homicide and committing an unjustifiable shooting on public roads.
 Even though he claimed his actions were based on self-defense, the court rejected his explanation, commenting that "the requirements of legitimate defense are not met".
 He was sentenced to 11 years of jail time, which was later reduced to 6 years.

 In 2020, Publimetro reported that he had tested positive for COVID-19.